 The holidays are coming, and for newlyweds or committed couples, whether you celebrate Hanukkah, Christmas or both, it can be an overwhelming and exciting time for you and your new partner and family.
 The biggest question will be after you have eaten the last Thanksgiving leftovers and all of the harvest decorations are put away: What now?

 My husband Jonathan and I got married in April 2016, so when December came around, I was especially anxious.
 Even though we had celebrated many holidays together before, our first married holiday season together felt different for some reason.
-I wanted to make sure I was respectful to both religions and families, especially since the holidays overlapped almost exactly in 2016.
+I wanted to make sure I was respectful to both religions and families, especially since the holidays overlapped almost exactly that year.

 Approaching the holidays can be hard; maybe you or your partner grew up having a tree and the other partner did not.
 Tackling issues like this and how your extended families will feel about the way you celebrate the holidays may be a challenge at first, but integrating time-tested traditions from different faiths and/or sides of the family can lead to a more inclusive and beautiful holiday season that ever before.

-The first night of Hanukah in December 2016 happened to fall on Christmas Eve.
+The first night of Hanukah the first year we were married happened to fall on Christmas Eve.
 This creates extra stress in an interfaith household because the question that comes up is which holiday do we celebrate?
 The answer was both!
 Quick sidebar so you can fully understand my story: My husband was raised Jewish but his mother converted to Judaism from Catholicism to marry his father.
 That being said, he grew up very Jew-y in their home but they still went to his maternal family’s childhood home every year to celebrate Christmas.
 I myself am Catholic and since my husband is Jewish, we wanted to incorporate both holidays in our home.

 When it came to putting up a tree, at first my husband was hesitant because he did not grow up with one.
 But for me, as it was our first holiday season together, I felt the urge to make our apartment more like a home and that meant a tree.
 To make my husband feel like he was really a part of the experience, I got him his first ornament: Odell Beckham from the New York Giants!
 The excitement in his eyes when he hung his first ornament was something I will never forget.
 But I balanced out the decorations with a fair share of oversized dreidels and hanukkiyot (Hanukkah menorahs) and snow globes.